ARKFahad/SmartBookmarker/README.md

 - Filter and search bookmarks by tags
 - Tag-based organization for quick retrieval

+### 📂 **Personalized Category Management**
+- Add custom categories for personalized organization
+- Categories are saved and available for future use
+- Dynamic category dropdowns that update automatically
+- Persistent storage of user-defined categories

 ### 📊 **Smart Dashboard**
 - Centralized dashboard for all your bookmarks
 - Domain-based grouping (multiple pages from same site grouped together)